 The end of the year is quickly approaching.
 I’m already working on my holiday schedules and every week seems like there’s less time to get more work done.
 But, once Friday finally hits, there’s always time for a cocktail… or two.
-And, lucky for us, Julius White, the talented Mixologist and Bar Manager over at Vie, is ready with two seasonal cocktails that he’s letting me share with you.
+And, lucky for us, I partnered up with the talented Mixologist and Bar Manager over at Vie, to share two Seasonal Cocktails by Julius White.
 ‘Tis the season for fall cocktails, am I right?

-Julius and I recently partnered up on a seasonal cocktail project and it was an incredibly eye opening experience for me.
+Working on this shoot was an incredibly eye opening experience for me.
 As he shared the ingredients and some of the vintage glassware with me, it struck me that Julius has the innate ability to merge creativity and science – so thoughtful and precise – from the measurements to the temperatures and even to how he prepared each recipe.

 The first cocktail was The Fennel Countdown, which Julius describes as a savory gin sour.
 The recipe involves using one egg white and I watched him remove it from the egg without completely separating the egg shell in half.
 He managed to do this with one hand too.
 The fennel is smoked for 90 minutes before expertly mixing with celery gin and bitters to tie everything together into a deliciously smokey, perfect-for-fall drink.